keploy/docs/versioned_docs/version-2.0.0/concepts/reference/glossary/behaviour-driven-development.md

 2. **BDD requires buy-in from everyone involved**: BDD is most effective when everyone involved in the software development process is on board.
 This includes developers, testers, and business stakeholders.
 3. **BDD takes time to learn and implement**: BDD is a new approach to software development, and it takes time to learn and implement.
 However, the benefits of BDD can be significant, so it is worth the investment.
 4. **BDD is not a replacement for other testing methods**: BDD is not a replacement for other testing methods, such as [unit testing](https://keploy.io/docs/concepts/reference/glossary/unit-testing/) and [integration testing](https://keploy.io/docs/concepts/reference/glossary/integration-testing).
 Instead, it should be used in conjunction with these methods to improve the overall quality of the software.
+5. **BDD is not a replacement for other testing methods**: BDD is not a replacement for other testing methods, such as [unit testing](https://keploy.io/docs/concepts/reference/glossary/unit-testing/) and [integration testing](https://keploy.io/docs/concepts/reference/glossary/integration-testing).
+Instead, it should be used in conjunction with these methods to improve the overall quality of the software.

 ## TDD vs BDD